 You will need an active VictorOps instance before you begin.
 Click here to start a free 14-day trial.

 From the VictorOps web portal, select Settings, then Alert Behavior, and Integrations.
 Click the Splunk, Inc integration option.

 Copy the API key from the “Service API Endpoint” field to the clipboard (This is the section after “…/alert/” and before “/$routing_key”).

-VictorOps can now be used as an “Alert Action”
+VictorOps can now be used as an Alert Action.

 Here is an example of setting up a new alert based on a search.
-From a New search select Save As, then select Alert.
+From a new search select Save As, then select Alert.